Re-install of Kepler-x.y doesn't overwrite modules.txt

 Before we do any changes, I think we can agree on what the correct behavior it should be.
 In my opinion, re-installation should replace both existing version and existing suite, no matter this re-installation is newer or older than other Kepler versions on the machine.

-#2 Updated by jianwu jianwu over 6 years ago
+#2 Updated by jianwu jianwu about 9 years ago